TinaHuang/akka-process-logfile/README.md

         $ mvn compile exec:exec

-4. And you'll see output like this:
+4. And you'll see the output like this:
 ```
 It's my first akka project!
 File count: 3